nodeonline/testnet-node-runner/ritual-node/installation.md

 If there is anything missing or wrong please let me know:
 round_pushpin user id discord 917275641441816607 / @babangaip

-gRitual fam happy to you :indonesia:
+gRitual fam happy to you.